 Zoonotic diseases can be transmitted between animals and people.
 They may be bacterial in nature, such as Salmonella; fungal, like ringworm; parasitic, like tapeworm; or viral, such as herpes B--usually fatal to humans.

 It is estimated that up to 90 percent of Macaque Monkeys carry the B virus, which may be shed in saliva.
 The Centers for Disease Control and Prevention said that the extremely high prevalence of B-virus along with their behavioral characteristics make the Macaque species unsuitable as pets.
-The Centers for Disease Control and Prevention also recommend that children under five years of age and immunocompromised persons avoid contact with reptiles due to Salmonella risks.
+The Centers for Disease Control and Prevention also recommend that children under five years of age and immunocompromised persons avoid contact with reptiles due to the risk of contracting multiple diseases.

 "Even an animal that is friendly and loving can be very dangerous.
 In Animal Care's experience, unsuspecting children and adults have been seriously injured or killed, even when the animals involved were only playing."